Naturhistoriska/NRM-DNA-lab/README.md

 **Note** The command above will transfer any content of `my_folder` from rackham to msl1.
 If the folder doesn't already exist on msl1, it will be created.
-A subtle change in behaviour can be made (see traling `/` on the source directory in the example below), in order for all files in `my_folder` to be transferred, but not the folder itself!
+A subtle change in behaviour can be made (see trailing `/` on the source directory in the example below), in order for all files in `my_folder` to be transferred, but not the folder itself!